Valluri-Nagalakshmi/Android/ART.md

 ## Execution Process:
 • At runtime, DVM translates DEX code into native machine code using JIT.
-• DVM is register-based unlike JVM which is stack-based:
+• DVM is register-based unlike JVM which is stack-based.
 • Register-based designs are more suitable for mobile devices with limited resources.
 • DVM’s register-based design helps in better optimization for resource-constrained devices.